trinodb/trino/docs/src/main/sphinx/connector/iceberg.md

 * - `iceberg.table-statistics-enabled`
   - Enable [](/optimizer/statistics).
 The equivalent [catalog session property](/sql/set-session) is `statistics_enabled` for session specific
     use.
-Set to `false` to disable statistics.
-Disabling statistics means that [](/optimizer/cost-based-optimizations) cannot make better decisions about
+Set to `false` to prevent statistics usage by the [](/optimizer/cost-based-optimizations) to make better decisions about the query plan and therefore improve query processing performance.
+Setting to `false` is not recommended and does not disable statistics gathering.
-    the query plan.
   - `true`
 * - `iceberg.extended-statistics.enabled`
   - Enable statistics collection with [](/sql/analyze) and use of extended